 Contrary to popular belief, Florence is home to a feast of vegan-friendly restaurants.
 Tucked amidst your typical Italian pizzerias, you’ll find plenty of raw, organic, vegan, and vegetarian cuisine options.

 It’s a hard choice, but we say Il Vegetariano takes the gold for the best vegan restaurant.
-Beloved by locals and travellers alike, this creative eatery serves up inventive twists on traditional classics.
+Beloved by locals and travelers alike, this creative eatery serves up inventive twists on traditional classics.

 Thankfully, some Italian dishes are quietly vegan, so even plant-based diners won’t go hungry.
 Try caponata, a vegetarian dish packed with eggplant, olives, and tomatoes.
 Or, sample verdure grigliate—a rainbow of grilled vegetables.